blakewilson/video-background/readme.txt

 == Changelog ==

-= 3.0.0 =
+= 2.7.0 =
 * Added: You can now add a video background to your WPBakery (Visual Composer) row!
 * Added: You can now add a video background to your SiteOrigin Page Builder row!
 * Added: vidbg_update_message() to let users know of crucial updates
-* Added: Play promise for browsers that check for a promise with autoplay videos with audio.
-If the promise fails, Video Background will show the fallback image.
 * Fixed: Simplified the plugin's resize methods.
+* Added: As a result of recent browser autoplay policy changes, the default audio on option has been removed.
+Now, you can add a nice "Tap to unmute" button to the video background!

 = 2.6.3 =
 * Fixed: ability to display just fallback image.